ttsse/Deep_Learning_tutorial/README.md

             $ docker run -e task=nn -v $(pwd)/results:/app/neural_network/results -t zlsundocker/deep-learning:nn
         ```
         * Files generated under results folder:
-            * cost1.png
-            * cost2.png
-            * prediction.png
+            * losses_nn.png.
+Loss curve for the neural network model.
+            * accuracy_nn.png.
+Accuracy curve for the neural network model.
-## 3. Convolutional Neural Network Model
+## 3. Convolutional Neural Network
 * Dataset
     * datasets/MNIST.zip
     * datasets/WARWICK.zip
     * Description: For the MNIST database, see above.
 The WARWICK dataset is a dataset for semantic segmentation task.
 * Packages needed: numpy matplotlib imageio
 * Task Introduction: It contains the codes for convolutional neural network model using the pytorch software package.
 The model is for digit classification task and the dataset is MNIST.
-The other model is also designed for semantic segmentation task and the dataset is WARWICK.
+It also contains the codes for semantic segmentation task using the pytorch software package.
+The model is for semantic segmentation task and the dataset is WARWICK.
 * How to run the code:
     * classificaiton task
         * run in notebook